 Semi-Truck Accidents Are Less Common, More Deadly

-Ten percent of Kentucky traffic accidents causing at least one fatality involve a semi-truck.
-In the United States, large truck accidents take eleven deaths every day and cause 100,000 injuries each year.
+Ten percent of Kentucky State traffic accidents causing at least one fatality involve a semi-truck.
+In the United States, large truck accidents including commercial vehicle accidents take eleven deaths every day and cause 100,000 injuries each year.
 As has been true for most places around the country, death and injury from semi-truck crashes have been reduced over the past ten years, but it’s important to note this reduction has more to do with a general reduction in semi-truck accidents.
 Additional regulations aimed at preventing truck drivers from operating their vehicles when tired appear, at least initially, to be effective in reducing accidents.

 The truth remains that semi-trucks are far larger and more powerful than passenger vehicles and can weigh up to sixteen times more.
 If you are involved in a crash with a large truck, you are very likely to sustain serious injury, possibly leading to death.